-Single-use plastics make up 50 percent of the 300 million tons of plastics produced every year — that’s equivalent to the weight to the entire human population.
+Single-use plastics make up 50 percent of the some 400 million tons of plastics produced every year — that’s equivalent to the weight to the entire human population.
 These plastics can end up dumped into oceans — at a rate of a garbage truck per minute! — and endanger the lives of wildlife such as whales, dolphins, birds, and fish. 😢

 The nonprofit Plastic Oceans has a helpful list of nine things you can do to help, including giving up plastic straws, shopping with reusable bags, drinking from reusable bottles or mugs, and passing on beauty products that contain plastic microbeads.